Amenah Pangandaman

-Amenah Flaminiano Pangandaman (born December 25, 1977) is a Filipino economist who served as the 13th secretary of budget and management from 2022 until 2025 under the administration of President Bongbong Marcos.
+Amenah Flaminiano Pangandaman (born December 25, 1977) is a Filipino economist who is the current Chairperson and Chief Executive Officer of the Al-Amanah Islamic Investment Bank of the Philippines and served as the 13th Secretary of Budget and Management from 2022 until 2025 under the administration of President Bongbong Marcos.
 She was the first Muslim woman budget secretary and was the sole female member of President Marcos's economic team until her resignation as secretary.
 Prior to serving as budget secretary, she was assistant governor at the Bangko Sentral ng Pilipinas from 2021 to 2022, as well as the chief of staff to Benjamin Diokno from 2016 to 2022, to Senator Loren Legarda from 2015 to 2016, and to Senator Edgardo Angara from 2007 to 2013.

 Early life and education

 Born on December 25, 1977, Pangandaman is the only child of Almen and Nancy Pangandaman, two former government workers.

 She earned her bachelor's degree in economics from Far Eastern University.
 She also has a master's degree in Development Economics from the University of the Philippines Diliman.
 Currently, she is pursuing an Executive Master of Public Administration from the London School of Economics.